-If the University determines that a Judicial Board Hearing is appropriate, the Moderator (See Explanation of Important Aspects of the Student Judicial Process—Moderators.) will take reasonable measures to ensure that the referred student is notified of the following within five business days; however, the University reserves the right to extend this time limit, in its sole discretion, in order to ensure a proper review of all relevant material:
+If the University determines that a Judicial Board Hearing is appropriate, the Moderator (See Explanation of Important Aspects of the Student Judicial Process—Moderators.) will take reasonable steps to ensure that the referred student is notified of the following within 5 days:

 - The nature of the alleged violation(s) made against the student.

 - The names of all individuals in the Judicial Board pool, including a statement forbidding contact on this matter between the student and these individuals.

 - A copy of the Judicial Board Hearing procedures.

 - The time, date and location of the Judicial Board Hearing.